-26 Christiano, Motto, and Rostagno (2008) and Queijo von Heideken (2008) estimate a dynamic stochastic general equilibrium model with financial market imperfections similar to that used in this paper using both U.S. and Euro area data.
-Queijo von Heideken (2008) particularly finds that financial frictions are greater in the Euro area.
+^{26.} Christiano, Motto, and Rostagno (2008) and Queijo von Heideken (2008) estimate a DSGE model with financial market imperfections similar to that used in this paper using both U.S. and euro area data.
+Queijo von Heideken (2008) in particular finds that financial frictions are greater in the euro area.

-27 There are pros and cons to this argument.
-Some studies argue that when the central bank does not recognize bubbles in asset prices in a timely manner and when there are some uncertainties in the effects of monetary policy on bubbles, it may not be desirable for monetary policy to respond excessively to asset price movements (Bernanke and Gertler 1999; Kohn 2006).
-Others, however, advocate the potential benefits of lean-against-the-wind policies and more generally stress the importance of the stability in financial system in the context of monetary policy (Borio and White 2004).
+^{27.} There are pros and cons to this argument.
+Some studies argue that when the central bank does not recognize bubbles in asset prices in a timely manner and there are some uncertainties in the effects of monetary policy on bubbles, it may not be desirable for monetary policy to respond excessively to asset price movements (Bernanke and Gertler [1999] and Kohn [2006]).
+Others, however, advocate the potential benefits of lean-against-the-wind policies and more generally stress the importance of the stability in financial system in the context of monetary policy (Borio and White [2004]).